-Want to live a more environmentally conscious life but aren’t sure where to begin or if your efforts will make a difference?
+Do you want to be more eco-friendly at home and live a more sustainably conscious life but aren’t sure where to begin or if your efforts will make a difference?
 Going green may be daunting at times, and it’s tempting to believe that unless you’re a full-fledged zero-waste-producing eco-warrior, there’s no sense bothering.
+Consider this: If we all started taking more modest steps together, it would make a difference — and, like most things, it begins at home.
+So, apart from recycling, what else can you do to be more environmentally friendly?

 Table of Contents